Artist, blogger, freelance writer. Experiences include art, DIY, gardening, storm-spotting, caregiving, farming, reading, and kid wranglin'.

 - Stone is classic

 Okay, that last reason might not be the best reason, but you get the idea.
-So, are you ready for a stone floor too?
+So, are you ready for a stone floor?

-This is a low traffic, no scuff area of my home.
-For areas where there is more foot traffic, or furniture that is moved often, it might be better to use more durable paints made just for floors.
+This is a low-traffic, no-scuff area of my home.
+For areas where there is more foot traffic or furniture is moved often, it might be better to use more durable paints made just for floors.

 Before You Make the Decision to Paint Your Floor

 I opted to paint a stone floor because the previous owners removed several floorboards and replaced them with plywood.
 I saved the main part of the hardwood floors and refinished them, but we still had a glaringly ugly strip of plywood at one end of the room.

 We searched for salvaged boards that would have matched what was already in place, but no luck.
 Therefore, I decided to just create a stone area.

 If you are NOT painting plywood, then this tutorial will have to be tweaked.
 Stone can be easily painted onto concrete floors, but hardwood or laminate floors would most likely have to be covered in plywood or other thin wood before beginning.